unixneo/discourse-send-sms-for-review/README.md

-### ✅ `README.md`
+### ✅ `README.md` (Redacted)

 # discourse-send-sms-for-review

-A Discourse plugin that sends an SMS via the OpenPhone API when a new post enters the moderation queue for approval.
+A Discourse plugin that sends an SMS via the OpenPhone API when a new post enters the moderation queue (i.e. flagged for review).

+---

 ## ✅ Features

-- Sends SMS alerts only for posts requiring approval (based on Reviewable presence)
+- Sends SMS alerts only for posts requiring approval (`Reviewable.exists?`)
-- Integrates with OpenPhone API (v1/messages)
+- Uses the OpenPhone Messages API (`POST /v1/messages`)
-- Reads secrets and numbers from `/shared/rails-env/.config.yml`
+- Reads configuration from `/shared/rails-env/.config.yml`
-- Uses proper OpenPhone API structure, headers, and response fields (`data.id`, `data.status`)
+- Logs all actions with UTC timestamps
-- Fails silently and logs detailed information to `production.log`
+- Fails silently and safely if anything goes wrong

 ---

 ## 📦 Installation

-1. Clone into your Discourse container's plugin directory:
+1. Clone the plugin into your Discourse container:

 ```bash
 cd /var/discourse
 git clone https://github.com/unixneo/discourse-send-sms-for-review.git plugins/discourse-send-sms-for-review
 ````

-2. Edit `containers/app.yml` and add to `hooks.after_code`:
+2. Edit your `containers/app.yml`:

+Under `hooks.after_code`, add:

 ```yaml
 hooks: